6x2/6x2.github.io/_posts/2021-9-7-Electric-Boogaloo:-Hacking-Animal-Jam.md

 ****
 # Conclusion
-hey! thank you reading if you got this far, as this is my first blog I've made.
-I will be making other blogs like this very soon, stay tuned!
+This company "Animal Jam" is a example of greed over good security, if any companies are reading this, don't be like these guys, but hey, thank you for reading if you got this far, this is my first blog i've made and I'll be making more very soon and this was funny fun to make (ﾟДﾟ)y─┛~~